 What about trash pickup and street sweeping?
 Work will be coordinated with the City’s trash hauler to allow for normal trash pickup operations.
 If the date of resurfacing coincides with that of your trash collection, please bring out your trash bins out by 6 am.
 The contractor will coordinate with the trash hauler to collect the trash prior to street closure for that day.
 Street sweeping will be suspended during the slurry seal to allow for the street to properly cure.

-PROJECT DURATION Work is scheduled to begin in early July and will take approximately 2 months to complete.
+PROJECT DURATION Work for Phase II of the project is scheduled to begin in March 2023 and will take approximately 2 months to complete.
 Hours of construction will be from 7:00 a.m. to 3:30 p.m. for residential areas, Monday through Friday.